supechicken/ChromeOS-LivePaper/README.md

 ## Features
 - Set a live wallpaper for your Chromebook
-- Will stop automatically when a window is maximized for performance concern (not working for Android/Linux apps currently)
+- Will stop automatically when a window is maximized/focused for performance concern (not working for Android/Linux apps currently)

 ## Why not just use CrosPaper?
 There are some ridiculous restrictions in free version of CrosPaper: